-The vehicles come with two speakers on the head rest that will navigate you as you cruise through the city.
-It comes with turn by turn navigation so you don’t have to worry about getting lost.
-You will be taken to all the famous landmarks such as the Golden Gate Bridge, the Japanese Tea Garden, to the houses of some of Hollywood’s top celebrities, and more!
+The vehicles come with two speakers on the headrest that will navigate you as you cruise through the city.
+It comes with turn-by-turn navigation so you don’t have to worry about getting lost.
+You will be taken to all the famous landmarks such as the Golden Gate Bridge, the Japanese Tea Garden, the houses of some of Hollywood’s top celebrities, and more!
 It is a great activity for anyone visiting the Golden City.

 Where to stay in San Francisco